 My research interests have always been centered around improving our understanding of feedbacks between above- and belowground processes.
 I began my research career studying climate change impacts on leaf physiology (M.S. in Environmental Science at Oregon State University).
 While working as a plant physiologist with Dynamac Corporation (US EPA Laboratory- Western Ecology Division in OR), I became more aware of the importance of understanding belowground processes.
 This led me to pursue a Ph.D. in root physiology and soils at the SUNY College of Environmental Science and Forestry.
 I studied nutrient uptake by trees, both in the laboratory and in the field (Calhoun Experimental Forest in SC and Hubbard Brook Experimental Forest in NH).
 After graduation, I turned my attention to biogeochemistry, studying nutrient cycling of foliage and soils in the northeastern U.S.

-After many years of empirical work, I have now shifted to modeling, which in many ways feels like the culmination of all my years of studying leaves, roots and soil.
-In my work here at PSU, I focus primarily on studying the impacts of climate change, disturbances and forest management on forests.
+After many years of empirical studies, I have now shifted to modelling work.
+In my research, I focus primarily on studying the impacts of climate change, disturbances and forest management on forests.
 Most of my time is spent working on a project which aims to better integrate climate change results into forest management planning in northern MN.
 I recently completed a study on how climate change, fire and gypsy moths may affect C and N cycling of vegetation and soils in the NJ Pine Barrens.
-Lastly, I am a model developer of LANDIS-II, Century extension, charged with improving the successional, carbon and nitrogen dynamics of vegetation and soils in the model.

 Twitter Handle: @MelissaLucash